PartyDAO/party-protocol/docs/crowdfund.md

 ### AllowListGateKeeper

 This gatekeeper only allows contributions from addresses on an allowlist.
-The gatekeeper stores a [merkle root](https://www.investopedia.com/terms/m/merkle-root-cryptocurrency.asp) it uses to check whether an address belongs in the allowlist or not using [proof](https://github.com/dragonfly-xyz/useful-solidity-patterns/tree/main/examples/merkle-proofs#merkle-proofs-1) provided along with their address.
+The gatekeeper stores a [merkle root](https://www.investopedia.com/terms/m/merkle-root-cryptocurrency.asp) it uses to check whether an address belongs in the allowlist or not using a [proof](https://github.com/dragonfly-xyz/useful-solidity-patterns/tree/main/patterns/merkle-proofs) provided along with their address.
 Each gate stores the merkle root it uses which is set when the gate is created.